Esri/gptools-for-aws/readme.md

 <br>

-That's all you need to start running hadoop jobs in AWS using EMR!
+That's all you need to start running hadoop jobs in AWS using EMR from ArcGIS Desktop!

 <br>